9 Westgate, Bridgnorth, Shropshire, WV16 5BL

 The organ was well beyond repair.
 All that remains is the decorative pipework, some of the larger wooden pipes with their chests and much of the original tracker action.

 The keyboards are covered in plastic for the naturals and ebony for the sharps and flats.
 I understand that plastic in the form of celluloid was first developed in about 1870.
 This probably means that the keyboards were made for the instalation at Horton Chapel in the early 20th century.
-The keyboards show many signs of repair though, so it may be that the Horton organ used renovated rather than brand new keys.
+The keyboards show many signs of repair though, so it may be that the Horton organ used keys which had been renovated and re-covered.

 The name 'William?
 Hoskins' is scratched on the lead of the swell key weight.
 A William Hoskins, 31, 'pianoforte maker['s] fitter up' was living in the St Pancras area of London in 1891.
 In the same year a Thomas Hoskins, pinanoforte [sic] Key finisher, lived in the Marylebone area.